vvv123/calibration-devices-system/README.md

 # system-calibration-devices
-Centralized system for calibration of measurement devices
+Centralized system for calibration of measurement devices.